SomeWeekendReading/someweekendreading.github.io/_posts/2023-08-04-us-parties-econ.md

 Let's get some Bayesian confidence limits ("credibility limits" to the _cognoscenti_) on that figure of 96.3% of jobs created during Democratic administrations.
-If we assume the prior is uniform-distributed, then the posterior is Beta-distributed as we've done many times before on this Crummy Little Blog That Nobody Reads (CLBTNR).
-(See, e.g., the [2022-Nov-30 post on sizes of factions in the 2020 election]({{ site.baseurl }}/who-voted/#:~:text=assume%20an%20uninformative%20uniform%20prior%20for).)
+If we assume the prior distribution of $p$ is uniform, then the posterior distribution of $p$ is Beta, as we've done many times before on this Crummy Little Blog That Nobody Reads (CLBTNR).
+(See, e.g., the
+[2022-Nov-30 post on sizes of factions in the 2020 election]({{ site.baseurl }}/who-voted/#:~:text=assume%20an%20uninformative%20uniform%20prior%20for).)

 ```R